OutSystems/docs-product/src/develop/ui/patterns/web/structure/aligncenter.md

     ![](<images/aligncenter-2-ss.png>)

-1. From the Toolbox, drag the Align Center widget onto your application’s screen.
+1. From the Toolbox, drag the Align Center widget into the Main Content area of your application's screen.

     ![](<images/aligncenter-3-ss.png>)